 Here’s what this particular room is looking like now in comparison to before, and what exactly I did to make it a better use of space (click to enlarge images):

 Like many older homes, this room has no ceiling light (something I’d like to change in the near future) and is on the side of the house that doesn’t get as much sun.
 There was no question that the first thing to do was make the room appear lighter by going with a more subtle paint color to replace the lackluster beige.
-(However, I am now wanting to go in the direction of a warmer gray shade vs. the light blue like I had originally chosen.
-See, I told you my tastes are always changing!)
+Oddly enough though, I am now wanting to go in the direction of a light gray shade vs. the light blue you see in the pictures.
+See, I told you my tastes are always changing! ;)

 The living area needed to have its own identity which was accomplished by grounding the couch with a rug to distinguish the living room from the dining area.

 Opting for a dining table with a bench that sits facing on the side of the living room gives a slightly less formal feel and creates better flow between the spaces.
 (The oak hutch behind the dining table stores table linens, placemats, coasters, etc., however, I would like to paint it to make it more cohesive with the other furniture pieces, or simply replace it down the road with something more like this.)

 The main difference between the before and now of this shot of the room is the the mantel which I painted to match the built-ins.
 It’s currently hosting a bit of fall decor (which will be complete with the addition of a few pumpkins!).

 I would love to replace (or paint?) the fireplace hearth with a rich slate color in place of the current light marble tile that looks like it has veins running through it (gross) and is washed out by the light-colored carpeting.